nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 ## Prerequisites
 This program works with Python 3.8.2

-To run the program the following libraries need to be installed:
+To run the program the following packages need to be installed:
+* FPDF
-* Fpdf
+* Prettytable

 ```
 pip install fpdf
+pip install prettytable
 ```

-To run the program the following libraries need to be imported:
+To run the program the following modules need to be imported:
 * Datetime
 * Re
 * Calendar

 ```
-pip install fpdf
 import datetime
+from datetime import timedelta
 import re
 import calendar
+from prettytable import PrettyTable
+from fpdf import FPDF
 ```

 ## Instructions